11-Plus Mathematics: Understanding Fractions

 Multiplying and Dividing Fractions

-To multiply fractions, multiply the numerators and the denominators.
+To multiply fractions, multiply the numerators and denominators.
 To divide, multiply by the reciprocal of the second fraction.

 Worked Example